 A fine example of the Understated British Badass Boast: The Royal Engineers and the Royal Artillery hold no battle honours.
 Instead they have their motto, unassuming and completely accurate: it is simply Ubique—'Everywhere'.

 "Fight to get your men ashore, fight to save your ships, and if you have any strength left, fight to save yourselves!" - Landing Craft commander, June 6, 1944

-Khalid Bin Walid, named the Sword Of Allah by Muhammad himself, gave one on his deathbed: "I fought in so many battles seeking martyrdom that there is no place in my body but having a stabbing mark by a spear, a sword or a dagger, and yet here I am, dying on my bed like an old camel dies.
+Khalid Bin Walid, named the Drawn Sword of God by The Prophet Muhammad himself, gave one on his deathbed: "I fought in so many battles seeking martyrdom that there is no place in my body but having a stabbing mark by a spear, a sword or a dagger, and yet here I am, dying on my bed like an old camel dies.
 May the eyes of cowards never sleep."

 Nikita Khrushchenev's declaration of "We will bury you" meant this, but was exaggerated after its translation.
 The translator thought it meant that the Soviets will kill the Americans, while he intended it to mean that they will outlive the "rotting capitalists" and will see them buried...which is a badass boast on its own.

 He got another one: "Of course, we will not bury you.
 Your own working class will bury you!"

 The motto of the Spanish crown is pretty good.
 According to legend, during the Roman era, the Pillars of Hercules (the two hills on either side of the straits of Gibraltar) had the words "Nec Plus Ultra" "Nothing Further Beyond" carved on them.
 After the Spanish discovered the New World and carved out their famous empire, they took as their motto: Plus Ultra - "Further Beyond"